springfall2008/batpred/docs/install.md

 ## Updating Predbat

 Note that any future updates to Predbat will not overwrite the `apps.yaml` configuration file that you have tailored to your setup.
-If new Predbat releases introduce new featurs to apps.yaml you may therefore need to manually copy across the new apps.yaml settings from the [Template apps.yaml](apps-yaml.md#templates).
+If new Predbat releases introduce new features to apps.yaml you may therefore need to manually copy across the new apps.yaml settings from the [Template apps.yaml](apps-yaml.md#templates).

 ## HACS Update